 For all those designers that are fond of beautifying their craft are left with a few options.
 In mobile app development legibility is preferred over style and user experience over visual appeal.
 Again as mobile phones are carried at all times during eating and driving and witness all weathers – sweaty summers and rains.
 It is not always convenient to operate a smartphone using fingers.
 Here voice integration comes into play.
 Apps that support voice input will mark the trend of the coming times.
 Android’s Google Now and Apple’s Siri are the intelligent personal assistants integrated in mobile OS by these platform vendors, to perform actions by delegating requests, as stated in Wikipedia.
 Ensure that your mobile app takes into account these fundamentals of user experience.

-Definition of a smart device has extended to accommodate Fitbit, Apple Watch, Samsung Galaxy Gear, etc. along with the standard smartphones.
+The definition of a smart device has been extended to accommodate Fitbit, Apple Watch, Samsung Galaxy Gear, etc. along with the standard smartphones.
 And the range of apps is wider than earlier.
 Different devices run on different operating systems.
 Apple watch is built on WatchOS whereas iPhone 6 supports iOS 8.0 and above.
 With a wide number of devices making their foray into the market, app developers are compelled to develop platform specific apps.
 And this interoperability between different devices also necessitates apps to be compliant with these platform upgrades.
 While its applicability ranges from automobiles to home appliances, this feature can be most useful for companies dedicated to developing HealthCare apps.
 And the enormity of healthcare market in US doesn’t need to be stated.

 These changes will also downsize the development of native apps; with the need of robust apps that interact cross platforms evolved hybrid apps make the order of the day.